 There are a lot of things I hear about in my industry circles regarding losing weight and looking “ideal” by the American media’s standards.
-Interestingly, when I have travelled to other countries – even Western countries such as Italy, France, Israel, Germany and the Netherlands, advertisements and billboards do not depict at all the kind of models and actors we in the good old US-of-A do.
-We seem to be one of the only countries in the world where our actors and models, for the most part, literally look like Barbie and Ken dolls.
+Interestingly, when I have traveled to other countries—even Western countries such as Italy, France, Israel, Germany and the Netherlands—advertisements and billboards do not depict the kind of models and actors we so in the good old US-of-A. We seem to be one of the only countries in the world where our actors and models, for the most part, literally look like Barbie and Ken dolls.

 For instance, I just heard about this treatment.
 This cryotherapy method of freezing your fat in order to lose weight.
 You apparently stand in a six-foot-tall machine that blasts you with air between minus 184 and minus 292 degrees Fahrenheit.
 This supposedly freezes off fat, boosts metabolism, and in the process, melts away about 800 more calories than your fat body used to.
 (At least that’s what they say.)

-In my “Blossom” years, there was far less emphasis on perfection.
-The ideal body in the 80s and 90s was a Playboy bunny: skinny, with large fake breasts and no curves (except for the large fake breasts).
+In my Blossom years, there was far less emphasis on perfection.
+The ideal body in the ’80s and ’90s was a Playboy bunny: skinny, with large fake breasts and no curves (except for the large fake breasts).
 Blonde was in, big lips and big puppy dog eyes were in and tons of lip gloss and mascara.
-No one wore SPANX or any such corset.
+No one wore Spanx or any type of body smoothers.
 Certainly not men!
 You wore clothes that flattered your body, but the idea that there should be no “bumps” to your physique did not exist.

 1. Hooding Eyes